DataDog/heroku-buildpack-datadog/CONTRIBUTING.md

 ### Modifying `datadog.sh`

-The wrapper that runs the agent when a dyno gets started, `datadog.sh`, gets sourced by Heroku, before running the dyno's command.
+`datadog.sh` is a wrapper that runs the Agent when a dyno is started.
+It is sourced before running the command in the dyno's procfile.
-Exporting environment variables that can conflict with Heroku's runtime in that file is discouraged (e.g `LD_LIBRARY_PATH`, `PYTHONPATH`).
+Exporting environment variables in `datadog.sh` that can conflict with Heroku's runtime is discouraged (e.g `LD_LIBRARY_PATH`, `PYTHONPATH`).